Milan Nedić

-Milan Nedić (Милан Недић; 2 September 1878 – 4 February 1946) was a Yugoslav and Serbian army general and politician who served as the chief of the General Staff of the Royal Yugoslav Army and minister of war in the Royal Yugoslav Government.
+Milan Nedić (Милан Недић; 2 September 1878 – 4 February 1946) was a Yugoslav and Serbian army general and politician who served as the Chief of the General Staff of the Royal Yugoslav Army and minister of war in the Royal Yugoslav Government.
 During World War II, he collaborated with Nazi Germany and served as the prime minister of the puppet government of National Salvation, in the German occupied territory of Serbia.
-After the war, the Yugoslav communist authorities imprisoned him.
-In 1946, it was reported that he had committed suicide.
-He was included in the 100 most prominent Serbs list.
+After the war, the Yugoslav communist authorities imprisoned him, where in 1946, according to the official version, he committed suicide.
 There have been attempts since the 2000s to present Nedić's role in World War II more positively.
-All applications to rehabilitate him have so far been refused by the official Serbian courts.
+All applications to rehabilitate him have so far been declined by the official Serbian courts.

 Early life

 Milan Nedić was born in the Belgrade suburb of Grocka on 2 September 1878 to Đorđe and Pelagia Nedić.
 His father was a local district chief and his mother was a teacher from a village near Mount Kosmaj.
 She was the granddaughter of Nikola Mihailović, who was mentioned in the writings of poet Sima Milutinović Sarajlija and was an ally of Serbian revolutionary leader Karađorđe.
 The Nedić family was originally from the village of Zaoka, near Lazarevac.
 It traced its origins to two brothers, Damjan and Gligorije, who defended the Čokešina Monastery from the Turks during the Serbian Revolution.
 The family received its name from Nedić's great-grandmother, Neda, who was a member of the Vasojevići tribe from modern-day Montenegro.